voicerepublic/vr-mobile/README.md

 ### Enabling Background Threading in IOS (not needed for Android)

 After building the iOS app (via build-release or run), make sure to open it with XCode.
 You will have to navigate to the 'Capabilities' tab and enable Background Mode for sound.
+Then choose your device in Product -> Destination and run the app using the 'play' button to install a new version.

 ### And then...